AMHF 0076 – FBO Marketing – More Planes & More People!

 John Williams: Sophisticated.

 Paula Williams: Sophisticated and easier to use that doesn’t require the effort.
 So up to you.
 Things that you want to consistently offer.
-So we talk about a list and offer in a presentation.
+So in marketing textbooks we talk about list, offer, and presentation.
 So you want to consistently offer as low of cost of fuel as you can as far as being competitive with your neighbors and you know who that is and you know what your parameters are.

 If you can have low or no landing fees that’s what people are looking for.
 Once again, control what you can and the things that you can’t control you’re going to have to find ways to make up for.
 Coffee and cookies, that’s usually within your control.
 [LAUGH] Do people really go for that, I mean would that actually influence a decision?